Discover why the locals of tiny Norfolk Island call this the best place on Earth.

 How to get there

-Top things to do on Norfolk Island
+Things to do and top attractions on Norfolk Island

 Explore convict ruins

 Norfolk Islanders are immensely proud of their history and it's one of the major attractions of the island.
 "Discovered" by James Cook in 1774, the island was first settled as a convict colony.
-In 1855 Queen Victoria gave the island to the descendents of one of the most famous naval mutinies in modern history: the mutiny on the Bounty, led by Fletcher Christian.
+In 1855, Queen Victoria gave the island to the descendents of one of the most famous naval mutinies in modern history: the mutiny on the Bounty, led by Fletcher Christian.
 Wander around the beautiful stone buildings of Kingston, built during the convict settlement.
 Fascinating by day, it really shines at night, with ghost tours and live performances.
-These include a one hour Sound and Light Show, which takes you on a bus trip through time, back to the days of the convict settlement, with clever light and sound effects and actors bringing the blood-curdling past alive.
+These include a one-hour Sound and Light Show, which takes you on a bus trip through time, back to the days of the convict settlement, with clever light and sound effects and actors bringing the fascinating past alive.